Satvik2005MERIC/Satvik2005MERIC/README.md

-- 👋 Hi, I’m MERIC
+- 👋 Hi, I’m SATVIK
-- 👀 I’m interested in programming
+- 👀 I’m a programming
-- 🌱 I’m currently learning coding
+- 🌱 I’m aslo a devloper
-- 💞️ I’m looking to collaborate on programming event
+- 💞️ Can collaborate on programming event

 <!---
  MERIC is a ✨ special ✨ repository